What Is Vascular Disease?

 Varicose veins are an example of this.
 They may bulge like purple ropes under your skin.
 They can also look like small red or purple bursts on your knees, calves, or thighs.
 These spider veins are caused by swollen small blood vessels called capillaries.
 At the end of the day, your legs might ache, sting, or swell.

 More women than men get varicose veins, and they often run in families.
 Pregnancy, being very overweight, or standing for long times can cause them.

 Because the blood is moving more slowly, it may stick to the sides of the veins, and clots can form.

 A blood clot in a vein inside a muscle, usually in your lower leg, thigh, or pelvis, is a deep vein thrombosis (DVT).
 If it breaks loose and travels to your lungs, it becomes a pulmonary embolism (PE).
 These clots in your veins are called venous thromboembolisms, or VTE.

 - Conditions that slow blood flow or make blood thicker, such as congestive heart failure and certain tumors

-- Genetic disorders that increase your risk for clotting
+- Genetic disorders that make your blood more likely to clot

 Blood Clotting Disorders

-- Abnormal changes in the lining of the blood vessels (endothelium).
+- Damage to the endothelium, the lining of the blood vessel